openrails/openrails/Docs/Contributing.md

 ### Submitting your code

-When you're done writing code, you should make a pull request on GitHub from your fork's branch back to the official repository's "master" branch.
+When you're done writing code, you should make a pull request on GitHub from your fork's branch back to the official repository's default branch.
 The title and description of the requests should concisely indicate what bug or feature you've implemented and you will need to include links to whichever of the following are appropriate:

 - Bug report
 - Road-map card